-Large scale integration into the National Power System of small, residential, photovoltaic cells with storage and with LT connection
+Large scale integration into the Power System of residential photovoltaic cells with storage and with LV connection

 Concerns about climate change, the vulnerability of large energy systems in a highly turbulent political world, increasing electricity consumption and the need for efficiency always push the rethinking of energy systems.
 As a result, a number of new concepts, some vague, some old repackaged, others inconsistent have been advanced in the field lately.
 The rethinking of energy systems refers to both the sources and the assembly of the conversion systems as well as to each component: generation, transport, distribution, storage and consumption.